vikram7/vkrunch/README.md

 Text file compression utility based on Lempel–Ziv–Welch (LZW) data compression algorithm.

-To compress a file (using the_last_question.txt) as an example:
+To compress a file (using the_last_question.txt) as an example.
 In your terminal, run the following:
 ```
 ruby vkrunch.rb -c the_last_question.txt
 ```